premsa/DummyProject/poetry/README.md

 This repository describes my ordinary workflow for implementing small python-based projects with docker and poetry.
 You only need docker pre-installed on your system.

+#### In the Dockerfile you can set your preferred version of python and add additional dependencies for your project.

 #### Build the docker development image:
 ```
 docker build -f development.Dockerfile -t development .